19 min read

 When creating a quiz, try to keep it simple and concise if you want to attract more email subscribers.
 The more quickly someone can work through your quiz, the faster they will become an email subscriber.
 You want to give them enough options so that they feel known but not too many to where it feels like they’ll never reach the end.

 It’s even better if you can create a personalized email sequence for each result type so that you can continue to nurture your audience and educate them on your topic of choice.
-When you are ready to start building a quiz, you can use a tool like Interact or LeadQuizzes to start generating email subscribers.
+When you are ready to start building a quiz, you can use a tool like Interact or LeadQuizzes.
 Both tools are integrated with ConvertKit so you never have to worry about losing email subscribers along the way.Great fit for: Entrepreneurs and thought leaders who want to solidify their expertise while giving their audience an interactive experience that builds trust.

-If you want to build webinars into your marketing funnel, it’s a great idea to give your target audience a preview of what they can expect by giving them exclusive access to a recorded webinar.
+If you want to build webinars into your marketing funnel, it’s a great idea to give your target audience a preview of what they can expect through exclusive access to a recorded webinar.

 It’s important for all of the information you share in your recorded webinar to be evergreen so it won’t become obsolete in a few months or years.
 You want a lead magnet idea you can use for long-term email marketing success, so tailor the content in your recorded webinar with this in mind.